 Melissa loves teaching private piano, ukulele and voice lessons.
 She ministers alongside her husband and leads worship at Westside Community Church in Apopka.
-In her spare time, she enjoys running, photography, spending time with friends, family, and her yellow lab, Mack.
+In her spare time, she enjoys running, photography, and spending time with friends, family, and her yellow lab, Mack.

 Julie Brielmaier says that working with young children keeps her young at heart.
 It also helps her to remember what the important things are in life.
 She has desired to be a teacher since she was nine years old and was inspired by her fourth grade teacher to find the joy and wonder in learning.
-Many years later, Julie still loves to learn new things and enjoys the opportunity to help her students become life-long learners.
+Many years later, Julie still loves to learn new things and enjoys the opportunity to help her students become lifelong learners.

 Julie graduated from Florida State University with a degree in early childhood education.
-Upon graduating she and her husband Joel moved to Winter Park to begin their public school teaching careers.
+Upon graduating she and her husband Joel moved to Winter Park to begin their public-school teaching careers.
 Julie taught first grade and kindergarten prior to starting a family and staying home with her two children.
 When she returned to the classroom, Julie spent four years teaching preschool and joined The Geneva School faculty in 2011.
 During her years at TGS, Julie has enjoyed the opportunity of teaching multiple grades, including K4, kindergarten, and first grade.

 Julie and her husband Joel have been married since 1999 and have two children, a daughter Jordan and a son Jake.
 Julie and her family love animals.
-They have given many needy pets a home and currently have two dogs, and three cats.
-Julie’s children love to play sports and she delights in watching and supporting them and their teams.
+They have given many needy pets a home and currently have two dogs and three cats.
+Julie’s children love to play sports, and she delights in watching and supporting them and their teams.
 Julie also enjoys trips to the beach, playing board games, going to the movies, and a good cup of coffee.

 Dr. Grant Brodrecht has been teaching at Geneva since 2006.
 He currently teaches US History and American Social Thought and Experience, having previously taught Western Civilization II and developed and directed the Geneva Capstone Senior Thesis program.